 Of course, your cat could be as calm as they come, and you may not have any issues at all.
 However, having that added durability means that your harness is more likely to have added longevity, leading to your saving money over time and being safe in the knowledge that your cat won’t slip out of a damaged harness.

 A very important factor to consider is the material that the harness is made from.
 Naturally, having a fur coat means that your cat is likely as warm as they’ll ever need to be, so adding a thick material that increases their body temperature can lead to problems.
 The best cat harnesses will be made from breathable materials, such a polyester mesh.
 Try to avoid cotton and similar materials, as these contain heat and can cause health issues during warm months.
 Of course, if your cat has short hair or no hair at all, a thicker, cozy material such as cotton or fleece can be a godsend.
 It all depends on your kitty's needs (as well as your climate!).

 There are two main styles of cat harness, which we discuss in more detail below.
 These are the H-style of cat harness and the cat harness vest.
 They both come with their own pros and cons, so keep reading to find out more about which style best suits your cat.

 Probably the biggest factor in how well your cat takes to their new clothing is the fit of the harness itself.
 Too tight and your cat may become distressed and instantly hate their new attire and you, while being too loose leaves them open to escaping from their harness and getting themselves into mischief.

-All of our top choices have taken these factors into account- particularly the safety features- and we feel that these choices are honestly some of the best cat harnesses available online, today.
-Take a look through our choices and see which one best suits your needs.
+All of our top choices have taken these factors into account - particularly the safety features - and we feel that these choices are honestly some of the best cat harnesses available online today.

 Types of Cat Harnesses